Robert Beatty (author): Novelist

 Following the success of Serafina and the Black Cloak, Disney Hyperion decided to create a series based on “Serafina” and contracted two more novels with Beatty.
 Serafina and the Twisted Staff was released on July 12, 2016, debuting at #1 on the New York Times Bestseller List.
 Serafina and the Splintered Heart launched July 3, 2017 placing the Serafina Series on the New York Times Bestseller List.
 Beatty's success continued with the debut of the first book in a new series, Willa of the Wood, which launched at #1 on the New York Times Bestseller List in the summer of 2018.
 Disney Hyperion signed Robert Beatty for three more novels: Serafina and the Seven Stars released in July 2019, Willa of Dark Hollow released in spring of 2021, and an additional novel yet to be determined.

 Television production

-Robert Beatty will serve as an executive producer for the television adaption of Willa of the Wood.
+Beatty will serve as an executive producer for the television adaption of Willa of the Wood.
 The dramatic rights for the Willa book series were purchased by eOne. eOne has signed Amy Adams’ and her company Bond Group Entertainment to produce the TV series.